 This is not a typical commercial business.
 I have spent my life restoring antiques and Victorian homes in the downtown area of St. John’s.
 From childhood, I was fascinated with the popular culture and quality goods which were prevalent here in the late 19th and early 20th centuries.
-The restoration of this building has been a pleasant hobby that stretched over nearly 4 decades.
+The restoration of this building has been a pleasant hobby that stretched over 4 decades.
 The finished project has amazed and intrigued guests.
 Friends persuaded me to make the building available to the public.
 I am genuinely enjoying being a host and welcoming people to my home.

 The interior is like a living museum where you are actually allowed to touch the exhibits.
 There are fully functional and perfectly restored antiques in every room.
 A music collection of over 30,000 78rpm records and wax cylinders, hundreds of books and photographs, early films, working phonographs with metal horns and lots of interesting curios from the past.
 If you have an interest in history and popular culture you might not make it out the door.